alexisd1212/DATA301Project/README.md

 ## Describe your topic/interest in about 150-200 words

+The following data set was obtained through a public domain.
+It uses data and personal information of credit card applicants to make predictions regarding future credit card eligibility, possible future defaults and credit card borrowings.
+Credit score cards are a common risk control method in the financial industry and using a model like this can be helpful for banks as they are able to decide whether to issue a credit card to an applicant.
+It can also be useful for public use in terms of being used it a reference for their own financial habits (in order to maximize their financial literacy for the future).
+Because this data set considers many factors for credit card applicants, it can help predict the probability of each feature from different angles or collectively, instead of just a simple linear predictive model which makes it even more robust and provides good transparency (making it easier to provide customers and future applicants with reason for rejection or acceptance).
+In this project we're hoping to know more about the world of credit scores using data analysis.

+## Describe your dataset in about 150-200 words

 Who: Kaggle, an internet based domain which is based off of data science competitions provided the data.
 The individual who updated the dataset two years ago was Seanny, a student at the University of Maryland.

 What: The data is based off of credit card information from applicants which leads to credit score data.